fzhang00/fzhang00.github.io/_posts/2020-11-13-Soil-Moisture-Monitor.markdown

 Because data collected by sensor has noise. ie. if your measurement is normally 700, you could still occasionally get a value of 1000.
 That number can be called noise.
 One way to avoid reporting wrong measurement to user, is to take a lot of measurements, then report the average of all your measurements.

-The way to calculate average is
+Here is how we calculate an average value of some measurements.

 1. Add up all of your measurements.
 For example, if we have 10 measurements, and we create a variable ```sum``` to hold the result of this step, then: